Neasden

-Neasden /ˈniːzdən/ is a suburban area in northwest London, England.
+Neasden (/ˈniːzdən/) is a suburban area in northwest London, England.
 It is located around the centre of the London Borough of Brent and is within the NW2 (Cricklewood) and NW10 (Willesden) postal districts.
 Neasden is near Wembley Stadium, the Welsh Harp, and Gladstone Park; the reservoir and River Brent marks its boundaries with Kingsbury and Wembley, while Gladstone Park and the Dudding Hill line separates it from Dollis Hill and Church End respectively.
 The A406 North Circular Road runs through the middle of Neasden; to the west is the Neasden Underground Depot, Brent Park retail area and the St Raphael's Estate; on the east is Neasden tube station, the large Neasden Temple, and former Neasden Power Station.
 The area is known as the place where Bob Marley lived after moving from Jamaica, living at a house in The Circle; the house was honoured with a blue plaque in 2012.

 History

-Name
+Toponymy

 The area was recorded as Neasdun in AD 939 and the name is derived from the Old English nēos = 'nose' and dūn = 'hill'.
 It means 'the nose-shaped hill', referring to a well-defined landmark of this area.
 In 1750, it was known as Needsden and the present spelling appeared at a later date.